Cyanobacteria

 Cyanobacteria are some of the earliest inhabitants of our waters.
 They naturally occur in our lakes, usually in relatively small amounts.
 However, when nutrient pollution increases in our lakes, the amount of cyanobacteria increases in our lakes.

-New Hampshire’s lakes have seen a record number of toxic cyanobacteria blooms for the past three summers.
+New Hampshire’s lakes are seeing more and more cyanobacteria blooms.
 These blooms can produce toxins that make people, pets, and wildlife sick.

 What to do if you see or suspect a cyanobacteria bloom:

-- Don’t wade or swim or drink the water.
+• Don’t wade, swim, or drink the water.

 Learn how to reduce the amount of nutrients you contribute to cyanobacteria blooms.
 LakeSmart is a free, non-regulatory, and voluntary education and award program for property owners to maintain their homes and property in ways that protect lake water quality, wildlife habitat, and property values.